wp-plugins/wordbooker/readme.txt

 1. [Download] (http://wordpress.org/extend/plugins/wordbooker/) the latest version of Wordbooker.
 1. Unzip the ZIP file.
 1. Upload the `wordbooker` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-You CANNOT use Network activation if running in Networked blogs mode - you must enable the plugin separately on each blog.
+Admins of Networked Blogs can active the plugin network wide.
 1. Navigate to `Options` &rarr; `Wordbooker` for configuration and follow the on-screen prompts.